Alicepinch/bakemyday/TESTING.md

 ### Site User

 - As a site user of bakemyday I would like to easily register an account
-    - A user can easily register an account by navigating to the 'My Account' in the top right corner, this presents the user with a drop down where they can click on register, they are then taken to a register form to set up their account
+    - A user can easily register an account by navigating to the 'My Account' in the top right corner, this presents the user with a drop-down where they can click on register, they are then taken to a registration form to set up their account
 - As a site user of bakemyday I would like to easily login and logout
-    - A user can login to their account by navigating to the 'My Account' in the top right corner, once they click on login they are taken to the login page to enter their email address and password
+    - A user can log in to their account by navigating to the 'My Account' in the top right corner, once they click on login they are taken to the login page to enter their email address and password
 - As a site user of bakemyday I would like to easily be able to change my password
     - Once a user is logged in then they can navigate to their 'Profile' page, in here they have a CTA called 'Change password' this takes them to a form where they have to fill in their current password to update it to a new one
 - As a site user of bakemyday I would to easily recover my password incase I forget it